yougaaa906/saucedemo/README.md

 ## Project Overview

-A robust, maintainable UI automation framework built with Selenium WebDriver and Pytest, designed to test the core functionalities of the Saucedemo E-commerce Platform.
+A robust, maintainable UI automation framework built with Playwright and Pytest, designed to test the core functionalities of the Saucedemo E-commerce Platform.
 This framework follows the Page Object Model (POM) design pattern, integrates Allure for comprehensive test reporting, and leverages GitHub Actions for continuous integration/continuous deployment (CI/CD) to ensure test reliability and efficiency.

 The framework focuses on end-to-end (E2E) testing of critical user flows, with a focus on reusability, scalability, and ease of debugging—aligned with industry best practices for QA automation in enterprise environments.